jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 ##Homebrew usage

-[Homebrew](http://brew.sh) is an amazing package management system that installs the stuff you need that Apple didn't.
+[Homebrew](http://brew.sh) is an amazing package management system for OS X that installs the stuff you need that Apple didn't.

 [Homebrew Formula](http://brewformulas.org) are written in Ruby.